 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item, and if necessary or practical, replacing it with an acceptable item.
-Any student who refuses to do so shall be subject to discipline as per the Code of Conduct.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension if other restorative justice principles have been implemented and the student continues to refuse to cooperate.
+Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
+Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension if other restorative justice principles have been implemented the student continues to refuse to cooperate.